EndPointCorp/end-point-blog/2018/12/05/how-to-set-up-your-ruby-on-rails-development-environment-in-windows-10-pro-with-visual-studio-code-and-wsl.html.md

 How cool is that?
 We're running a Rails app in our WSL Linux distribution and accessing it via a browser running in Windows.

 ## 3.2.
-Tangent: Where are my files?
+Where are my files?

 So far, we've fired up a WSL console, created our app and served it from there.
 We created folders and files as part of Rails' initialization command (`rails new my-rails-app ...`).
 Those files are definitely somewhere in our disk, but where exactly?
 Well that would be in our distribution's folder within Windows.
 It's hidden pretty deep within the file system but it is there.
 To find it, navigate to your local `AppData` folder in `C:\Users\[YOUR_USER]\AppData\Local`.
 Once there, go to the `Packages` folder and, in there, look for a folder whose name corresponds to your installed Linux distribution.
 Mine shows up as a folder named `CanonicalGroupLimited.Ubuntu18.04onWindows_79rhkp1fndgsc` because I installed Ubuntu 18.04.
 It may vary slightly for different systems and distributions but, given how it's named, it should be easily identifiable nonetheless.
-Alright, enter that folder and continue navigating to `LocalState` and then `rootfs`.
+All right, enter that folder and continue navigating to `LocalState` and then `rootfs`.
 And now, we're finally there.
 This is the root of our distribution's file system.
 If you navigate further through `home`, then a folder named after your user, you'll find our `railsdemo/my-rails-app` directory.
 Inside it, that's where the code of our app lives.

 So, after all that spelunking, we've learned a few things: